 8. Take advantage of frozen fruits and veggies

 Frozen fruits and veggies are just as nutritious as fresh produce—and they can be a cost-effective and time-saving way to eat healthier.
 Keep bags of cauliflower, broccoli, spinach, and edamame in the freezer so you can easily whip up smoothies, soups, and stir-frys.

 We know: Incorporating more veggies into your diet can be tough.
 An easy solution?
 Set aside half an hour on Sunday to wash and slice a bunch of your favorite produce and store them in airtight containers.
 That way, you can easily grab them as a snack or toss them into simple dinners (like stir-frys or salads).

 If you don’t have time to make tons of trips to the grocery story, buy in bulk.
 The healthiest foods to buy in bulk are grains (like brown rice, millet, quinoa, and oats), which you can keep in airtight containers or jars.
 You can also buy canned tuna, frozen veggies, dried fruits, dried beans, and pasta (gluten-free, if you’re like us!).

 11. Invest in a blender

-Like a slow-cooker, a blender is another tool that will make healthy eating way easier.
+Like a slow-cooker, a blender is another easy way to eat healthy thanks to a tool.
 A powerful high-quality blender will allow you to whip up breakfast smoothies, nut butters, and healthy desserts like a pro.
 Other healthy goodies you can make in a blender?
 Non-dairy milks like cashew, almond, and hemp milk, almond or coconut flour, pureed fruits and veggies, and even homemade pizza dough.